 6. Lack of Historical Resources

-The point that for me has to come first and has to be stated before the specific analysis of the actual monument is that we don’t find many resources.
-Primarily, we find fewer resources than the number, which would provide enough for our analysis for Hellinikon.
-The actual work of the pyramids on Greek soil wasn’t embraced by the Greek poets.
-Consequently, historians couldn’t provide us with a factual analysis of the buildings’ aspects.
+The point that, for me, has to come first and be stated before the specific analysis of the monument is that we don’t find many resources.
+Primarily, we find fewer resources than the number, which would provide enough for our analysis of Hellinikon.
+The Greek poets didn’t embrace the actual work of the pyramids on Greek soil.
+Consequently, historians couldn’t provide a factual analysis of the buildings’ aspects.

 7. The function of Hellinikon